A new idea

 In the center of the top of my loop is the RF current maximum, which is also the low impedance feed point.
 The symmetrical delta (NOT asymmetrical gamma) match at the loop feed point, matches the loop impedance to a balanced 50 Ohms transmission strip line. which is running trough the center line of the loop, from the top to the bottom end of the antenna.
 This balanced 50 ohm PCB strip line is used, to avoid coupling with the loop.

-Not only the loop, but the coax is also radiating or receiving.
-With a good CMC inserted, these signals cannot combine.
+Without a CMC in the transmission line, distortion of the radiation pattern of the antenna will occur.
+Then not only the loop, but also the coax is radiating or receiving.
+With a good CMC inserted, this will be prevented.

 It also functions to convert the balanced "two wire" 50 Ohms line, to an unbalanced 50 Ohms coax line.